Dick Bertel: Move to Hartford, Conn.

-Engaged to be married and contemplating how to best position his career to support a family, Bertel decided in 1955 that he needed to move to a new, larger market.
-In 1955, the Bridgeport - Stamford - Norwalk market ranked 31st in the U.S. Although not small, it was over-shadowed by nearby New York, the largest market in the country, and the powerhouse stations that operated there.
-Looking seventy-five miles away to Connecticut's capital city, Bertel resolved that he would find a new job in the Hartford - New Britain market, then ranked 27th nationally.
+Engaged to be married and contemplating how to best position his career to support a family, Bertelmann decided in 1955 that he needed to move to a new, larger market.
+In 1955, the Bridgeport - Stamford - Norwalk market ranked 31st in the U.S. Although not small, it was overshadowed by nearby New York, the largest market in the country, and the powerhouse stations that operated there.
+Looking seventy-five miles away to Connecticut's capital city, Bertelmann resolved that he would find a new job in the Hartford - New Britain market, then ranked 27th nationally.

-Situated nearly equidistant between New York and the Boston, Mass. - Manchester, N.H. market (then ranked 6th in the U.S.) and yet completely independent of both, Hartford offered the opportunity to build a reputation that could easily be transferred to a major market at a later time.
+Situated nearly equidistant between New York and the Boston - Manchester, New Hampshire. market (then ranked sixth in the U.S.) and yet completely independent of both, Hartford offered the opportunity to build a reputation that could easily be transferred to a major market at a later time.
 A highly affluent and particularly well-educated area, it was also an important test market for advertisers and therefore a richly profitable location for broadcasters.
 Plus it was the home of WTIC Radio, one of the most prestigious broadcast operations in the country.

 WGTH Radio

-In July 1955, Bertel visited most of the major radio stations in Hartford including WTIC.
+In July 1955, Bertelmann visited most of the major radio stations in Hartford including WTIC.
 In the early autumn, he accepted a job at WGTH Radio (WPOP today).

 His first assignments included weekend work.
 On Saturdays he hosted a live children's talent show from the Brown Thomson department store in Hartford.
 On Sundays when the station would carry local foreign language programming, he would run the equipment for those amateur hosts.

 In December he played the master of ceremonies for The Christmas Carol Sing, an event organized by The Hartford Times newspaper, and announced the program on WGTH.
 A tradition for many years, more than ten thousand people would gather outside the Hartford Times Building to join a choir singing Christmas carols and other holiday songs.

 Turnover was rampant at WGTH.
-As a result, within weeks Bertel, who was still using the "Dick Richards" air-name that he had created for himself at WSTC in Stamford, had become the senior announcer.
+As a result, within weeks, Bertelmann, who was still using the "Dick Richards" air-name that he had created for himself at WSTC in Stamford, had become the senior announcer.
 As such, he hosted The Uprising, the daily morning show.
 At midday he co-hosted Luncheon with Dottie and Dick with the station's women's director, Dottie Coleman, who usually referred to him as "Richard" on the program.

 Besides the regional Yankee Network, WGTH was both an ABC and a Mutual affiliate.
-When the Mutual network comedy team Bob and Ray broadcast their show nationally from the Hartford State Armory, Bertel performed as their announcer.
-Similarly when the Mutual news commentator Cedric Foster (the former manager of WTHT, a predecessor to WGTH) broadcast his network show from WGTH, Bertel read his intro and several public service announcements.
+When the Mutual network comedy team Bob and Ray broadcast their show nationally from the Hartford State Armory, Bertelmann performed as their announcer.
+Similarly when the Mutual news commentator Cedric Foster (the former manager of WTHT, a predecessor to WGTH) broadcast his network show from WGTH, Bertelmann read his intro and several public service announcements.